TimUnderhay/xsoar-incident-creator/README.md

 ### Demisto API Key

 Before this app can be used, An API key must first be generated within Demisto. using `Settings -> Integrations -> API Keys -> Get Your Key`.
-Enter this key and the server infornation into the Demisto Parameters section of the app.
+Enter this key and the server infornation into the Demisto Servers section of the app.

 ## Running the Node.js server